5. Processing unidimensional data#

 Thanks to the vectorised functions, our code is not only more readable, but also runs faster: we do not have to employ the generally slow Python-level while or for loops to traverse through each element in a given sequence.

-Here are some significant properties of the natural logarithm and its inverse, the exponential function.
+Let’s list some well-known properties of the natural logarithm and its inverse, the exponential function.
 By convention, Euler’s number \(e \simeq 2.718\), \(\log x = \log_e x\), and \(\exp(x)=e^x\).

 \(\log x^y = y \log x\) and hence \(\log e^x = x\),